rarimo/rarime/packages/snap/README.md

 	- **url**: URL to which requested information is sent and response is received

 ### Create a proof
+Make sure you are on the correct network before creating a proof!
 To create a proof you need to call this method with params:

 ```javascript